 For my final quarter at school, I worked on an independent study project with Professor James Joseph Hodge, who I credit as the person who introduced me to love new media art and digital art.
 Throughout the course of 10 weeks, we read literature that challenged me, nourished me, and gave me footing to pursue my own arguments.
-The result was a 20 page research paper, titled “Cultures of Completion at the Interface: “Form Art” and the Anxiety to do Something Over Nothing”.
+The result was a 20 page research paper, titled “Completing the Interface: “Form Art” and the Anxiety to do Something Over Nothing”.
 The following is the introduction, artworks I’ve discussed and my bibliography.

 If the workplace of the information age has a soundtrack, the album would consist of clicking, tapping, typing, swiping, and scrolling.
 All actions are mediated by the interface — whenever we click, tap, type, swipe and scroll, the computer listens and responds.
 In 1997, net artist Alexei Shulgin was also clicking and tapping away during an artist residency at c3 in Budapest.
 The result was Form Art, a NetScape Browser artwork using HTML, web forms and hyperlinks that was published onto the World Wide Web.